-7 Conclusions and Future Work
+7 Conclusion and Future Work

-In this work we have studied the general value of prior knowledge about the semantics of relation-types, extracted from the schema of the knowledge graph (type-constraints) or approximated through a local closed-world assumption, for the statistical modeling of KGs with latent variable models.
-Our experiments give clear empirical proof that the curated semantic information of type-constraints significantly improves link-prediction quality of TransE, RESCAL and mwNN (up to 77%) and can therefore be considered as essential for latent variable models when applied to KGs.
-Thereby the value of type-constraints becomes especially prominent when the model complexity, i.e. the dimensionality of the embeddings has to be very low, an essential requirement when applying these models to very large datasets.
+In this work we have studied the general value of prior knowledge on the semantics of relation-types, extracted from the schema of the knowledge-graph (typeconstraints) or approximated through a local closed-world assumption, for the statistical modeling of KGs with latent variable models.
+Our experiments give clear empirical proof that the curated semantic information of type-constraints significantly improves link-prediction quality of TransE, RESCAL and KVNN (up to 77%) and can therefore be considered as essential for latent variable models when applied to KGs.
+Thereby the value of type-constraints becomes especially prominent when the model complexity, i.e. the length of the embeddings has to be very low, an essential requirement when applying these models to very large datasets.

-Since type-constraints can be absent or fuzzy (due to e.g. insufficient typing of entities), we further showed that an alternative, a local closed-world assumption (LCWA), can be applied in these cases that approximates domain range constraints for relation-types on instance level rather on class level solely based on observed triples.
-This LCWA also leads to large improvements in the linkprediction tasks, but especially at a very low model complexity the integration of type-constraints seemed superior.
+Since type-constraints are not always present or fuzzy (due to e.g. insufficient typing of entities), we further showed that an alternative, a local closed-world assumption (LCWA), can be applied in these cases that approximates domain range constraints for relation-types on instance level rather on class level solely based on observed triples.
+This LCWA also leads to large improvements in the link-prediction tasks, but especially at a very low model complexity the integration of type-constraints seemed superior.
 In our experiments we used models that either exploited type-constraints or the LCWA, but in a real setting we would combine both, where we would use the type-constraints are absent or fuzzy.

 In future work we will further investigate on additional extensions for latent variable models that can be combined with the type-constraints or LCWA.
-In the related-work we gave some examples were the integration of graph-feature models (e.g. the path ranking algorithm [12]) was shown to improve these models.
-In addition we will look at the many aspects in which RESCAL, TransE and mwNN differ.
-Identifying the aspects of these models that have the most beneficial impact on link-prediction quality can give rise to a new generation of latent variable approaches that could further drive knowledge graph modeling.
+In the related-work we gave some examples were the integration of graph-feature models (e.g. Path ranking algorithm) was shown to improve these models.
+In addition we will look at the many aspects in which RESCAL, TransE and KVNN differ.
+Identifying the aspects of these models that have the most beneficial impact on link-prediction quality can give rise to a new generation of latent variable approaches that could further drive knowledge-graph modeling.
+Besides the general effort to improve single approaches we also see a high potential that these models are great targets for the combination in an ensemble method.